Sloth bear

 Fact file

-Despite having a thick shaggy coat, they live in the hot, dry grasslands and forests of South Asia and the Indian subcontinent.
-Their coat actually protects them from being bitten by their favourite food...termites
+Despite having a thick shaggy coat, they live in the hot, dry grasslands and forests.
+Their coat protects them from being bitten by their favourite food... termites!

 Sloth bears are generally quiet but they can produce a powerful roar when they need to defend themselves